The Pros and Cons of Living in Sweden

 - Benefits for anyone who can’t get a reasonable standard of living

-If you are curious about the Swedish Social Insurance, you may visit Försäkringskassan.
+If you are curious about Swedish Social Insurance, you may visit Försäkringskassan.

 In Sweden, education from ages 6 to 19 is free.
 As far as I know, Sweden also provides free lunch for students!
 You will also get free college education within European Union for public institutions.

+One of the common practices when living in Sweden is to recycle.
 Before relocating to Sweden, I had to check how to recycle since this concept is new to me.
-In my first apartment, the recycling station is around 15 minutes walk; so, I had one cabinet full of recyclables!
+In my first apartment, the recycling station is around 15 minutes walk because my apartment is old and the association doesn’t have any recycling room.

 - Newspapers, flyers